 Table of Contents

 At the forefront of any political campaign are field organizers.
 They are consultant professionals who don several hats during elections.
-Some of the core job responsibilities of a field organizer include the following:
+Some of the core field organizer job responsibilities include the following:

 - Mobilizing individuals to take action toward a common goal